Bodybuilder

 How prevalent is steroid use in pro bodybuilding?

-Asked by Dominick about 12 years ago
+Asked by Dominick over 12 years ago

 In natural competitions the competitors are drug tested.
 The percentage probably depends on the level of the show.
 National shows and larger competitions have more competitors and higher stakes.
 Some competitors have sponsors and endorsement deals so it is imperative for them to do well and steroids might give them that extra edge.